 Whatever it is, keep in mind that the deck is phase 1.
 Uber is not successful because of their pitch deck.
 They’re successful because of what they did in the background.

-Finally, if you need help creating your deck to be similar to the Uber pitch deck, I have a service that could be of use.
-I am writing below how long it would take with all the details.
+Finally, if you need help creating your deck to be similar to the Uber pitch deck, check our service page.